 LinedEditTextis defined as an inner class within the

-NoteEditoractivity, but it is public so that it could be accessed as
+NoteEditoractivity, but it is public so that it can be accessed as

-static, meaning it does not generate the so-called "synthetic methods" that allow it to access data from the parent class, which in turn means that it really behaves as a separate class rather than something strongly related to
+static, meaning it doesn't generate the so-called "synthetic methods" that let it access data from the parent class.
+This means it behaves as a separate class rather than something strongly related to

 NoteEditor.
-This is a cleaner way to create inner classes if they do not need access to state from the outer class, keeps the generated class small, and allows it to be used easily from other classes.
+This is a cleaner way to create inner classes if they don't need access to state from the outer class.
+It keeps the generated class small and lets it be used easily from other classes.

-EditText, which is the View we have chosen to customize in this case.
-When we are finished, the new class will be able to substitute for a normal
+EditText, which is the view to customize in this case.
+When you finish, the new class can substitute for a normal

 For this sample, overriding the

-onDraw()method allows us to paint the blue lines on the
+onDraw()method lets you paint the blue lines on the

-onDraw()method).
-The super.onDraw() method is called before the method ends.
-The superclass method should be invoked, and in this case, we do it at the end after we have painted the lines we want to include.
+super.onDraw()method is called before the method ends.
+The superclass method must be invoked.
+In this case, invoke it at the end after you paint the lines you want to include.

-We now have our custom component, but how can we use it?
-In the NotePad example, the custom component is used directly from the declarative layout, so take a look at
+You now have your custom component, but how can you use it?
+In the NotePad example, the custom component is used directly from the declarative layout, so look at

 <view xmlns:android="http://schemas.android.com/apk/res/android" class="com.example.android.notepad.NoteEditor$LinedEditText" android:id="@+id/note" android:layout_width="match_parent" android:layout_height="match_parent" android:background="@android:color/transparent" android:padding="5dp" android:scrollbars="vertical" android:fadingEdge="vertical" android:gravity="top" android:textSize="22sp" android:capitalize="sentences" />

-If your custom View component is not defined as an inner class, then you can, alternatively, declare the View component with the XML element name, and exclude the
+If your custom view component isn't defined as an inner class, you can declare the view component with the XML element name and exclude the

 classattribute.
 For example: